-Fig. 3.
+Fig. 2.
 Crisp boundaries of Boolean logic as compared to a smooth transition between risk level categories represented by fuzzy logic.

 Another fundamental concept to the theory is that of linguistic variables.
 Linguistic variables are words or sentences in natural language which are often vague in nature (L. A. Zadeh, 1975).
 They are used in day to day conversations to represent opinions, easily comprehensible by most listeners and are independent of the measuring system.
 For instance, ‘risk’ is a linguistic variable if its values are described in linguistic terms of ‘low’, ‘moderate’, ‘high’ or ‘extreme’ instead of numerical values.
-This transparency characteristics of fuzzy logic is exploited to reduce opacity of system dynamic risk models.